kjolley/BIGSdb_documentation/data_analysis/field_breakdown.rst

 .. image:: /images/data_analysis/field_breakdown5c.png

-To see the same data as a pie chart, click the 'Pie' or 'Donut' icons.
+To see the same data as a pie chart or a treemap, click the 'Pie', 'Donut', or 'Treemap' icons.

 .. image:: /images/data_analysis/field_breakdown5d.png